A Gauge Theory for Shallow Water: The Linearised Shallow Water Equations

 \para In the presence of a boundary, Chern-Simons theory comes with an additional concern.
-The Chern-Simons action is invariant under gauge transformations only up to a total derivative.
+The Chern-Simons action $S_{CS}$ is invariant under gauge transformations only up to a total derivative.
 This means that the theory risks a failure of gauge invariance in the presence of a boundary.
-Under a gauge transformation $A_\mu \ra A_\mu + \partial_\mu \theta$, the action \eqn{mcs} transforms as \be S\ra S + \frac{f}{2H} \int dt\,dy\ \theta\, E_2 \ee There are various ways to deal with this lack of gauge invariance, depending on the boundary condition that we impose to ensure that \eqn{sbdy} vanishes.
-In the context of the quantum Hall effect, one typically restricts to gauge transformations $\theta$ that vanish on the boundary.
+Under a gauge transformation $A_\mu \ra A_\mu + \partial_\mu \theta$, the action \eqn{mcs} transforms as \be S_{CS}\ra S_{CS} + \int dt\,dy\ \theta\, E_2 \ee For pure Chern-Simons theory, neither of the boundary conditions is sufficient to set $E_2=0$ on the boundary, so we're in trouble.
+The resolution is that one should restrict to gauge transformations $\theta$ that vanish on the boundary.
 But restricting the allowed gauge transformations resurrects modes that were previously gauge redundancies \cite{seiberg}.
-These are the chiral modes on the boundary.
-The chiral modes that arise in this way are closely related to the anomaly inflow arguments that underlie the bulk/boundary correspondence for topological insulators.

-\para The chiral modes that arise as coastal Kelvin waves are somewhat different because we impose different boundary conditions.
-This time, the boundary term in \eqn{sbdy} vanishes by setting $A_0=A_2=0$ on the boundary.
-This ensures that $E_2=0$ on the boundary so the gauge variation of the action \eqn{change} also vanishes.
-In electromagnetism, this is the boundary condition appropriate for a conductor.
-In fluid mechanics it is the relevant boundary condition because it means that ${\bf u}\cdot\hat{\bf x}=0$, so that no fluid flows into the boundary.
-The resulting chiral edge modes are no longer due to anomaly inflow, but instead follow from the conservation of charge.
+These are the edge modes.
+A detailed classical analysis of these modes can be performed by carefully looking at the Poisson bracket structure in the presence of a boundary \cite{bal}.

+\para Note that pure Chern-Simons theory has no parameter that can play the role of a speed.
+This means that, without additional information, these edge modes have no dynamics.
+This additional information could be provided by a boundary Hamiltonian, or by some deformation of the bulk theory.
+(We'll see an example of the latter below.)
+Only after this perturbation do the edge modes reveal their chiral nature \cite{zhk,wenniu,qhe}.

+\para Next, we turn to Maxwell-Chern-Simons theory.
+This, as we've seen, is the effective description of Poincar\'e waves.
+Varying the action \eqn{mcs}, again with a boundary at $x=0$, gives \be \delta S = \delta S_{\rm bulk} + \frac{1}{2H}\int dt\,dy\ \left[ -(2E_1 - fA_2) \delta A_0 - (2c^2 B+fA_0)\delta A_2\right] \ee Again, the bulk term $\delta S_{\rm bulk}$ vanishes when the equations of motion are obeyed.
+Again, we need to think about what boundary conditions we can impose.
+Because the Maxwell-Chern-Simons action has two derivatives, rather than just one, the phase space has twice the dimension of pure Chern-Simons theory.
+This means that we get to impose two boundary conditions rather than just one.
+A particularly natural boundary condition is $A_0={\rm constant}$ {\it and} $A_2={\rm constant}$.
+Note that the choice of constant splits the theory up into superselection sectors.

+\para Importantly, any choice of constant ensures that $E_2=0$ on the boundary.
+This means that the gauge variation of the Chern-Simons action \eqn{change} vanishes.
+However, we must still restrict to gauge transformations that do not change our choice of $A_0$ and $A_2$ on the boundary.
+The Poisson bracket analysis for Maxwell-Chern-Simons theory was performed in \cite{leigh} (albeit in AdS space, rather than flat space but the essential details for our purposes are unchanged.)